An Original Park Attraction

-Opening as one of the park's original attractions in 1974, the Flying Wave has been a staple for park visitors.
-The rides appeal to families is timeless, and it's a great way to cool off on a hot summer day.
+Opening as one of the park's original attractions in 1974, the Flying Wave was a staple for park visitors.
+The rides appeal to families was timeless, and was a great way to cool off on a hot summer day.

-The original design of the Flying Wave had the operator booth inside the tower.
-You can see in the these early photos the operator inside the Plexiglas enclosure, and even standing outside the ride operators booth while the ride is in motion.
+The original design of the Flying Wave had the operator's booth inside the tower.
+The operator stood inside the central plexiglas enclosure and even went outside the ride operator's booth while the ride was in motion.

-The original yellow steps at the base of the ride were removed in the 1980's.
+The original yellow metal steps at the base of the ride were removed for 1982, eliminating the short climb for guests up to the swings.

-Notice how minimal the fence around the ride platform is in the earliest photos.
-Also, note the seats did not originally have the safety belts.
+The ride was originally encircled by a simple fence around the ride platform, and the seats did not originally have safety belts.

-These modifications over the years have improved the rides safety for the operators and guests.
+These modifications over the years improved the ride's safety for both the operators and guests.

 In the 2003-2004 off season, the Flying Wave was disassembled for a total overhaul.
 By opening day of the season it had not yet been reassembled.